Amazon to launch subscription prescription drug service

 Sildenafil also made the list.
 It’s used to treat erectile dysfunction under the brand name Viagra and also treats a form of high blood pressure.

 Amazon sells a range of generic drugs through its pharmacy service.
-Some already cost as liitle as $1 for a 30-day supply, so the benefit of this new program will vary by customer.
+Some already cost as little as $1 for a 30-day supply, so the benefit of this new program will vary by customer.

 The program doesn’t use insurance, and people with government-funded Medicaid or Medicare coverage are not eligible.
 It will be available in 42 states and Washington, D.C. at launch.